aricodes-oss/aricodes/content/posts/building-a-pi-cluster.md

 # Why did you build this?

 I'm so glad you asked.
 Unfortunately, that would be a rant worthy of its own post.
-Good news: I will be making that post!
+Good news: [I have made that post](/posts/axiom-verge-cluster-computation/)!
 For now though, let's just carry on with the cluster itself.

 # Why not Kubernetes?